RutvikPanchal/DockerCompose/RHPAM - Kie Server - Customized/README.md

 ## RHPAM Kie Server - Customized

-A Custom RedHat Process Automation Manager Kie Server instance which includes customizations injected as jar files and volume mounts (java projects which extend the api are included as well)
+Custom RedHat Process Automation Manager Kie Server instance which includes customizations injected as jar files and volume mounts (java projects which extend the api are included as well)

 ### Prerequisites: